KKUPC/CliNaP-M_April2022/6_metID/6_metID_README.md

 2. [LC-MS metabolite identification](#lcms)

 ## NMR metabolite identification <a name="nmr"></a>

+### Performing STOCSY in MATLAB environment
-First, we are going to use Statistical Total Correlation Spectroscopy (STOCSY) toolbox on MATLAB to identify the correlated resonances of metabolites of interest.
+Now, we are going to use Statistical Total Correlation Spectroscopy (STOCSY) toolbox on MATLAB to identify the correlated resonances of metabolites of interest.
+Let's get started with these three signals.

 Open MATLAB on KKUIPL laptop